 I deliberately make a point of reading as little as possible about a film before sitting down to watch so went into In the Earth knowing a minimum about it.
 You are never quite sure what is waiting in the forest as Joel Fry and Ellora Torchia set out, discover campers’ tents trashed, before they come under attack and have their equipment and shoes stolen.
 Then comes the disturbing performance from Reece Shearsmith, a Ben Wheatley regular.
 (Just before this, I had been watching Shearsmith in the wonderful little anthology tv series Inside No. 9 (2014- ) and entirely failed to recognise it was him beneath the wild man guise until some way in).
 Shearsmith has some alarming scenes where he vies between a helpful friendliness and matter-of-factly insisting on the necessity of cutting off Joel Fry’s toes to prevent infection – all of which proceeds to go wrong in the film’s most horrific scene.

 Unfortunately, Ben Wheatley reveals that he has no real third act.
 You want the film to take us deeper into the woods to encounter what is there.
-Instead, all that we get seems like a rehash of A Field in England where the characters do a lot of drugs and Wheatley gives us a series of trippy scenes.
+Instead, all that we get seems like a rehash of A Field in England where the characters do a lot of drugs and begin tripping.
 It is the substitution of a series of psychedelic scenes for anything of substance.
 If anything, it makes In the Earth resemble an earthbound 2001: A Space Odyssey (1968) – scientists/astronauts take a journey into uncharted territory; mysterious happenings concerning a monolith/standing stone; before a climactic journey into another headspace that is only represented by pretty psychedelic images.
+A far better version of what Ben Wheatley seemed to be trying to do here was conducted the same year by the intensely creepy South African-made Gaia (2021).